the-y-company/flexlayout/README.md

 )
 ```

-`right = NULL` results in a two-column layout.
+Setting `right` or `left` to `NULL` results in a two-column layout.
 You can specify separate icons for the left and right offcanvas elements.
 The `*_width` arguments specify the width of each column in the layout and should sum to 100.